CLafitte/urban_sound_monitor/README.md

 ## Additional Notes

 This static, offline recorder box is a proof-of-concept with non-calibrated, non-Type microphones capturing raw, unreferenced data.
 It is not intended, in its current state, for scientific data collection or research in the service of public policy.

+## Future Work

+urban_sound_monitor aims to scale decentralized data collection for ambient noise.
+This script intends to function as a core for later adaptation to more precise applications:
+1. heavy-duty, weatherproof, autonymous offline field recording, similar to existing acoustic loggers.
+2. a mobile application to collect ambient sound data continuously from smartphones.
+This would allow more scalable, decentralized data gathering while preserving the lightweight, low-power design of the current Raspberry Pi implementation.

+This project is an offshoot of Connor Lafitte Audio and is in the basic iteration stage.
+For ideas and feature suggestions, please email connor@connorlafitte.com

 ******